Navios Maritime (NYSE:NM) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Navios Maritime (NYSE:NM – Free Report) in a research note published on Thursday.
-The firm issued a hold rating on the shipping company’s stock.
+Analysts at StockNews.com assumed coverage on shares of Navios Maritime (NYSE:NM – Get Free Report) in a note issued to investors on Friday.
+The brokerage set a “hold” rating on the shipping company’s stock.

 Hedge Funds Weigh In On Navios Maritime